-- There is a great misunderstanding as to what standard the FDA uses for new drug approval.
+- There is a great misunderstanding about what standard the FDA uses for new drug approval.

 - We cover the standard they use and the implications.

-Since its inception, “FDA approved” has carried a great deal of meaning.
-What is little known are the basic standards the FDA uses to approve a new drug.
+Since its inception, “FDA approved” has carried much meaning.
+Little known are the basic standards the FDA uses to approve a new drug.
 Pharmaceutical companies leverage this lack of knowledge to trick the public regarding the effectiveness and safety of drugs.

 Our References for This Article